2012 MONTANA COWBOY HALL OF FAME INDUCTEE DISTRICT 1

 Steve Marmon, Sr.(1862 – 1952)

 Steve Marmon was born in Green County, Iowa, August 31, 1862.
-He left home in 1876 and took the steamboat, far west to Fort Lincoln, Nebraska.
-Upon arrival Steve found that they were hiring men to replace the haying crew that had just been attacked and killed.
+He left home in 1876 and took the steamboat far west to Fort Lincoln, Nebraska.
+Upon arrival, Steve found that the fort was hiring men to replace the haying crew that had just been attacked and killed.
 After locating his brother Morg Marmon, Steve worked around Fort Lincoln for a short time, before going back down river to Fort Pierre, South Dakota.
-There he hired out an “Bull Whacker” to a V.B.
-Shawn who ran a freighting out fit between Fort Pierre and Deadwood, South Dakota.
+There he hired out as a “Bull Whacker” to V.B.
+Shawn who ran a freighting outfit between Fort Pierre and Deadwood, South Dakota.

-On this job he drove eight yoke of oxen (sixteen head) pulling three wagons hauling mining equipment and supplies to the Homestake Mine and other mining camps in the Black Hills of South Dakota.
+On this job, Steve drove eight yoke of oxen (sixteen head) pulling three wagons hauling mining equipment and supplies to the Homestake Mine and other mining camps in the Black Hills of South Dakota.
 It took about a month to make a round trip.

-Steve, said that he was twenty miles out of Deadwood when he heard of Wild Bill Hickok being killed.
-Having met Wild Bill’s girl friend Calamity Jane at a dance in Custer, Montana.
-It was a meeting with which he was not impressed.
+Steve said that he was twenty miles out of Deadwood when he heard of Wild Bill Hickok's death.
+Having met Wild Bill’s girl friend Calamity Jane at a dance in Custer, Montana, it was a meeting with which he was not impressed.

-In the spring of 1882, Steve hired out as “Bull Whacker” for the Frank Whitney Freighting Outfit.
-They drove their bull teams out to the Montana Territory, where they engaged in freighting from the end of the Northern Pacific Railroad, which was then Junction City, across the Yellowstone River from where Custer, Montana is located, to mining camps in the Bozeman area of Gallatin County.
-Also, to points in Wyoming.
+In the spring of 1882, Steve hired out as bull whacker for the Frank Whitney Freighting Outfit.
+They drove bull teams to the Montana Territory where they engaged in freighting from the end of the Northern Pacific Railroad, which was then Junction City, across the Yellowstone River from where Custer, Montana, is located, to mining camps in the Bozeman area of Gallatin County, and to points in Wyoming.
 He sometimes drove 12 yoke of oxen pulling six wagons.
-The railroad was completed in 1883 and “Bull Whacking” became a thing of the past.
+The railroad was completed in 1883 and bull whacking became a thing of the past.

 It is said that when Steve drove the horses to Montana, he sent a milk cow along.
 When asked why he bothered to send one milk cow along, Steve replied, “I didn’t want the boys to run the horses too hard.”

-In later years, Steve began raising cattle and cutting down on the size of his horse herd, as the demand had decreased.
-Technology was moved away from farming with horses, to tractors and other mechanized equipment.
+In later years, Steve began raising cattle and reducing the size of his horse herd, as the demand had decreased.
+Technology introduced tractors and other mechanized equipment.

 Steve judged for the Wolf Point Wild Horse Stampede rodeo along with Jim McDonald, and Sig Custer.
 He never missed attending a Stampede.